 What are gallstones?

-Gallstones are clumps of solid material that can form in the gallbladder.
+Gallstones are solid material that can form in the gallbladder.
 Your gallbladder is the organ where your body stores bile.
 Bile is a digestive fluid that helps break down fats in food before it goes into your intestines.

 Usually gallstones just sit in your gallbladder and don't cause problems

 Sometimes, gallstones irritate the gallbladder (called cholecystitis Cholecystitis Cholecystitis is inflammation of your gallbladder.
 Your gallbladder is the sac just under your liver where your body stores bile.
 Bile is a digestive fluid that helps break down fats in food... read more ) or block the duct that goes from the gallbladder to the intestine and cause upper belly pain that can last for hours